semgrep/semgrep/metrics.md

 ### Performance

-Performance data enable understanding of which rules and types of files are slow in the aggregate so Semgrep, Inc can improve the Semgrep program-analysis engine, query optimizer, and debug slow rules; e.g.
+Performance data enable understanding of which rules and types of files are slow in the aggregate so Semgrep, Inc can improve the program-analysis engine, query optimizer, and debug slow rules; e.g.

 - Runtime duration
 - Duration of individual phases (e.g. parsing)